-The requests for proposals (RFPs) identified priority research areas developed in consultation with agencies concerned with invasive species problems, including the Animal and Plant Health Inspection Service (APHIS), Agricultural Research Service (ARS), Forest Service (FS), Office of Risk Assessment and Cost-Benefit Analysis (ORACBA), and Office of Budget and Policy Analysis (OBPA).
+The requests for proposals identified priority research areas developed in consultation with agencies concerned with invasive species problems, including APHIS, ARS, FS, ORACBA, and OBPA.
 Priority research areas changed each year to address new issues identified in the consultations, as well as previously identified issues not addressed by funded projects.
 Researchers submitted proposals for consideration under specific priority research areas, but many proposals addressed more than one priority research area.
 Under the competitive funding process, the proposals were peer reviewed by experts from public and private universities and colleges, government agencies, and private research groups.
 PREISM research priorities, as well as the technical reviews, provided the basis for selecting proposals for funding.

-PREISM has funded 45 projects through its competitive award program from 2003 to 2008, with 6 new agreements each in 2007 and 2008.
-In addition, PREISM has commissioned eight studies to address USDA program needs not covered by competitively submitted proposals and to build the capacity of 1890 Institutions to address invasive species issues.
-Study topics include risk management in the context of uncertainty and ambiguity, insurance rates for programs to indemnify losses from soybean rust, estimation of supply and demand elasticities for horticultural crops, compilation of sanitary and phytosanitary regulations affecting U.S. exporters, development of a framework

-PREISM competitive funding by priority research area, fiscal years 2003-08 for determining the level of compensation for livestock producers for disease eradication and containment, and assessment of the potential use of assurance bonds to manage the risk of intentional release of exotic species.
+PREISM funded 45 projects through its competitive award program from 2003 to 2008.
+In addition, PREISM commissioned eight studies to address USDA program needs not covered by competitively submitted proposals and to build the capacity of 1890 Institutions to address invasive species issues.
+Study topics included risk management in the context of uncertainty and ambiguity, insurance rates for programs to indemnify losses from soybean rust, estimation of supply and demand elasticities for horticultural crops, compilation of sanitary and phytosanitary regulations affecting U.S. exporters, development of a framework for determining the level of compensation for livestock producers for disease eradication and containment, and assessment of the potential use of assurance bonds to manage the risk of intentional release of exotic species.
+Some projects will continue through 2011, and many projects continue to generate publications after all research funding is spent.